PaddeCraft/Timer/README.md

-# PaddeCraftDataPack - Timer
+# PaddeCraft datapack - Timer

 ### Welcome

 Welcome to the Timer-Repository!
 Here is my Minecraft timer datapack.
-Codet in 1.16.5.
+Coded in 1.16.5, but should work in later versions too.

 ### Triggers